Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Introduction

 \section{Introduction}

-Due to increasing performance, environmental, etc., requirements, control of new generations of engineering systems is increasingly more challenging, as the dynamic behaviors of these systems is becoming dominated by \emph{nonlinear} (NL) effects.
+Due to increasing performance, environmental, etc., requirements, control design for the new generation of engineering systems is increasingly more challenging, as the dynamic behaviors of these systems are becoming dominated by nonlinear effects.
 A particularly interesting framework to deal with such challenges is the class of \emph{linear parameter-varying} (LPV) systems \cite{Toth2010}.
-LPV systems have a linear input-(state)-output relationship, but this relationship itself is dependent on a measurable, time-varying signal, referred to as the \emph{scheduling signal}.
-This scheduling signal is used to express the NL/time-varying/exogenous components that are affecting the system, allowing to describe a wide range of NL systems in terms of LPV surrogate models \cite{Toth2010}.
-In practice, LPV modeling and model-based control methods have been successfully deployed in many engineering problems, proving versatility of the framework to meet with the increasing complexity challenges and performance expectations \cite{CHToth2012}.
+LPV systems have a linear input-(state)-output relationship, but this relationship is dependent on a measurable, time-varying signal, referred to as the \emph{scheduling signal}.
+This scheduling signal is used to express the nonlinear/time-varying/exogenous components that are affecting the system, allowing to describe a wide range of nonlinear systems in terms of LPV surrogate models \cite{Toth2010}.
+In practice, LPV modeling and model-based control methods have been successfully deployed in many engineering problems, proving versatility of the framework to meet with the increasing complexity challenges and performance expectations~\cite{mohammadpour2011lpv}.